aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 ```

+This wrapping is necessary for AiiDA to include it in the database and therefore the provenance graph.

 ## Simulating submissions

 In order to check which input files AiiDA creates, we can perform a *dry run* of the submission process.
-Let's tell the builder that we want a dry run and that we don't want to store the provenance of the dry run:
+Let's tell the builder that we want a dry run and that we do not want to store the provenance of the dry run:

 ```{code-block} ipython